 “You don’t have to,” she said.
 “It was just a thought.”

 “We can go a way,” he said.
-He was used to traveling alone since the Moonlight Kingdom had fallen, hiding himself among monsters as he roamed.
-It had been a while since he’d bothered with a clever plan or a scheme.
+He was used to traveling alone since the Moonlight Kingdom had fallen in earnest, hiding himself among monsters as he roamed.
+It had been a while since he’d bothered being proactive.
 It all felt so pointless.
 He could try to reclaim his kingdom, and he’d die; or he’d try to protect the monsters, and he’d die; or he’d try to protect the Hero, and he’d die.

 He was bored of it all.
 He’d rather mind his own business.